Skptk/lovable_breath_safe/project_context.md

 - **Database Integration** - Full CRUD operations with RLS

 ### 🔧 Recently Fixed Issues
+- **Emission Sources Carousel Implementation** - ✅ COMPLETED: Converted emission sources from grid layout to interactive carousel with navigation arrows, removed all placeholder/mock data generation to ensure only real OpenAQ API data is displayed, improved user experience with smooth scrolling and responsive design
 - **Rewards Page Length TypeError Fix** - ✅ COMPLETED: Fixed Rewards page "Cannot read properties of undefined (reading 'length')" error by adding comprehensive null safety checks for streaks and achievements arrays, preventing runtime errors when data is loading or undefined
 - **Rewards Page TypeError Fix** - ✅ COMPLETED: Fixed Rewards page "Cannot read properties of undefined (reading 'toFixed')" error by correcting property name mismatch between useUserPoints hook and Rewards component, updated currencyRewards to currencyValue and totalPoints to userPoints.totalPoints, added comprehensive null safety checks to prevent runtime errors
 - **Map Card Structure Fix** - ✅ COMPLETED: Fixed WeatherStats map container to be a proper card with the map inside and floating title card on top, improved visual hierarchy and consistency with other dashboard components